brendanw/profilehttp/README.md

 | read 10,000 medium-sized responses from same endpoint | 0ms | 0ms | 0ms |
 | read 100,000 medium-sized responses from same endpoint | 0ms | 0ms | 0ms |

+**Background**

+The goal is to reduce thread usage in the typical android app.
+A typical android app has 50-100 threads allocated at a given time.
+If yes, can we see performance improvements?

+I asked this question on the kotlin slack

+> Dispatchers.IO defaults to being backed by an executor that can spawn up to 64 threads.
+Is it possible to architect an app with suspending non-blocking IO calls and we'd just use one thread for the IO dispatcher?
+>
+> Is it a reasonable expectation that migrating to coroutines+flow from rx will reduce the total number of threads an android application uses?
+This is the high-level question I am trying to answer.

+Then stumbled upon this comment by Roman Elizarov

+> If you are using a library that provides asynchronous IO via NIO (like ktor.io for example), then you would not need withContext at all, since all your IO functions will be non-blocking.
+You need to use Dispatchers.IO only if you have blocking IO functions that you must to use without blocking.

+Jesse Wilson suggested performance testing ktor vs okhttp.

 **Hypothesis 1**

 Using the ktor client configured to a single thread should have similar performance to using okhttp launching a thread for each request.